Ice Cream Recalls Raise Questions About Listeria

 If you are concerned about this outbreak and believe you may be affected, see your doctor immediately and tell them about your potential exposure and concerns.
 You may be entitled to compensation for injuries sustained.

-At the law offices of Goldberg Finnegan we can help to review the details of your potential claim and explain your legal options in easy to understand terms.
+At the law offices of Goldberg Finnegan our Silver Spring personal injury lawyers can help to review the details of your potential claim and explain your legal options in easy to understand terms.